aldelaro5/Bug-Fables-Internal-Docs/docs/MapControl/Fields/Configuration fields.md

 Most fields are meant to be initialised this way (some may default to a value if they are optional).
 These fields are called configuration fields because they configure the game's behavior while on this map.

 They are categorised by the specific documentation page describing the systems they are involved in.
+This page shows the overall descriptions, but more details can be found in their linked page in their respective headers (except for the unused section below).

 ## [Identification](../Map%20identification.md)
 These fields are the bare minimum a map needs and can be considered the only required fields.
 They allow the game to identify the map and its logical group it belongs in.